Retail system integration: the key step to scaling your business

 This allows automate processes, eliminate redundancies, have a unified view of the customer and operate more efficiently on all channels.

-Sin integration into your retail systems, each system acts as an isolated silo: tasks are duplicated, errors multiply, information is late and the customer experience is fragmented.
+Without integration into your retail systems, each system acts as an isolated silo: tasks are duplicated, errors multiply, information is delayed, and the customer experience is fragmented.

 What systems should be integrated and which are the most used